-You must be prepared for all circumstances and be ready for whatever may happen next.
+Whatever the situation and principal, you must be prepared for all circumstances and be ready for whatever may happen next.
+Therefore, when looking for a PA job, it’s essential that you can demonstrate the following traits.

 Communication is absolutely crucial as a PA.
 Your boss may only like a certain form of communication –email, text, phone call or face to face.
-No matter what their preference, ensure that you are relaying all information back to them.
+No matter their preference, ensure that you are relaying all information back to them.
 Some bosses like their PAs to attend all meetings with them.
-If this is the case, it is crucial to make thorough notes, which you can sit down and discuss post meeting with your boss.
+If this is the case, it is crucial to make thorough notes that you can discuss post meeting.
 You will then be able to pull them apart and prioritise action points.
 If you do not go to meetings with your boss, suggest sitting down together afterwards to discuss everything that had been touched on.
 This way you are constantly in the loop and have a good understanding of the situation.

 While maintaining a work/life balance is important, you must be prepared to have to work early or late at short notice.
-You need to merge your lifestyle into the people that you are supporting and need to be willing to drop everything at short notice.
-It is extremely common that your boss’s diary and workload will change quickly and dramatically.
-By being flexible, it will allow the smooth running of your boss’s life.
-Often, you will be given a work phone from your company, if this is the case, you will be expected to keep an eye on e-mails out of office hours and on the weekend.
-This can also be used to your advantage to keep on top of your workload and keep organized.
+You need to merge your lifestyle into the people that you are supporting and be prepared to drop everything at short notice.
+It is extremely common that your boss’s diary and workload will change quickly and dramatically, so being flexible is an absolute must to allow for the smooth running of their day-to-day activities.
+There may be circumstances in which you need to be contactable outside of normal office hours.
+When this happens, it is vital that you are flexible with your principal’s requests, ensuring that all issues are resolved quickly.

 You must be organised.
 Implement organisational structures into your work and keep to them.
-By keeping your work life neat and tidy, it will keep your mind clear and ready for all circumstances.
-You do not want to get to the point in your day where you urgently need to find documentation and you are struggling to find it in your messy Outlook!
+By keeping your work life neat and tidy, it will keep your mind clear and ready for all situations.
+You do not want to get to the point in your day where you urgently need to find documentation and you are struggling to find it in your messy inbox!

-Keep a to-do list.
-Every time you have a new task come up, think about its priority within your workload.
-Then place it accordingly in your list.
-This way you will never forget to do something!
+It’s also essential to keep a to-do list.
+Every time you have a new task come up, think about its priority within your workload, then place it accordingly in your list.
+This reduces your chances of forgetting something and will help with your time management.

-You will need to be outgoing as you will often be required to represent your boss and company either on the telephone, via email or face to face.
-Always be polite and courteous!
+A PA is often required to represent your boss and company either on the telephone, via email or face to face.
+Therefore, you need to be comfortable engaging in small talk and networking.
+Whatever the situation, always be polite and courteous!
 Your boss will expect you to stay positive and have that can-do attitude at all times.

 This is probably the most important of them all.
 You must be efficient with your time when working as a PA.
 Break down your day and allocate adequate time for each task on your to-do list.
 Take on your most difficult and time-consuming tasks at the beginning of the day.
 By leaving these to the end of the day, it will just raise stress levels and weaken your standard of work.